aldertzomer/wrangling-genomics/_episodes/04-variant_calling.md

 In the **VCF track**, each bar across the top of the plot shows the allele fraction for a single locus.
 The second bar shows the genotypes for each locus in each *sample*.
 We only have one sample called here, so we only see a single line.
 Dark blue = heterozygous, Cyan = homozygous variant, Grey = reference.
 Filtered entries are transparent.
+Do you expect heterozygous sites to be present in our bacterial genome mapping?

 Zoom in to inspect variants you see in your filtered VCF file to become more familiar with IGV.
 See how quality information corresponds to alignment information at those loci.